Alepsaurio777/Alepsaurio777/README.md

 - 💞️ I’m looking to collaborate on java Minecraft projects
 - 📫 How to reach me alepsaurio777@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fact: I love pixzay
+- ⚡ Fact: I love pizza

 <!---
 Alepsaurio777/Alepsaurio777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.